UST-QuAntiL/PlanQK-Library/UserGuide/UserGuide.md

 - **Delete:** Deletes the study and the corresponding directory.

 ###**Path:** /studies/{studyName}/results
-- This endpoints corresponds to the library endpoint with the libraryName being results, the same operations as there can be used.
+- This endpoint corresponds to the library endpoint with the libraryName being results, the same operations as there can be used.

 ###**Path:** /studies/{studyName}/crawl
 - **GET:** Returns whether a crawl is currently running for the specified study.